surajsharma14/100DaysOfBlockchain/README.md

 In fact, in allowing students to earn rewards with an NFT Marketplace, it’s very possible to set up a first-of-its-kind “learn to earn” model for school students.
 By gamifying the curriculum along with a greater use of technology, this is a wonderful way to reimagine education and propel it into the twenty-first century.

+# Day 18
+## Future Application 3: NFTs

+When you expand the acronym, an NFT is called a non-fungible token.
+Compared to fungible tokens, these cannot be exchanged for others as they are unique in nature and value.
+This property is what makes them distinct from cryptocurrencies that are fungible in nature.
+As you should know, cryptocurrencies have specific value and which is why it is easy to conduct transactions with any or all of them.

+First popularized by its use to tokenize digital art, a variety of NFTs can now be bought to indicate that you are the owner of these items, and not just pertaining to art.
+For example, if you owned a Pollock or Picasso painting, you could tokenize it on said blockchain platform for a unique value.

+Also known as NFT Marketplaces, SuperRare, OpenSea and Rarible are examples of such spaces where you can sell or purchase NFTs.
+Along with this, collections such as Crypto Punks, and the Bored Yacht Ape Club (BAYC) have been sold for a decent amount of money.
+In fact, Beeple sold an NFT worth US$ 69 million.

+In fact, experts consider NFTs to be an upgrade to the usual cryptocurrencies that are used for commercial transactions as it allows for loans and trading for a variety of asset types.
+Still, digitizing physical assets is hardly anything new but with the blockchain being tamper-free, this can potentially change the way we digitally represent a wide variety of physical assets, from baseball cards to real estate contracts among others.

+Yet the most revolutionary aspect of NFTs is how it can change the lives of content creators around the world.
+Not only can they claim ownership of their work but also enjoy royalties of their work.
+It’s the reason why a number of artists and musicians are opting to convert their works of art into NFTs.
+We’ll discuss NFTs in more detail in a future module.